huntrar/cliquery/README.md

-# CLIQuery
+# cliquery

 ## a command line search engine and browsing tool
-CLIQuery is an intermediary tool between the command line and any GUI based browser.
+cliquery is an intermediary tool between the command line and any GUI based browser.
 It supports searching, browsing, bookmarking, and previewing webpages through a mix of command line output and browser invocation.
 It is **_NOT_** a command line browser (if that's what you are searching for, search for Lynx instead)!

 The results?
 Less clicking, faster results, and *no limitations to normal browsing!*